Optimal Semiclassical Regularity of Projection Operators and Strong Weyl Law: Proof of the Weyl law in Sobolev spaces

 \begin{proof}[Proof of Theorem~\ref{thm:regu_noregu}] The beginning of the proof is classical (see e.g.~\cite{fournais_semi-classical_2018}).
 Notice first that

 where $M_h = h^d\Tr{\op}$, from which it follows that $h^d \Tr{\op \n{\opp}^2}$ is bounded uniformly in $\hbar$.
-Since $0\leq \op\leq 1$ and $\op$ is bounded in $\L^1$ uniformly in $\hbar$ by Inequality~\eqref{eq:CLR_ineq}, the Husimi transform of $\op$ converges weakly (for example in $L^p$ for $p\in(0,1)$) to some function $f$ verifying $0\leq f\leq 1$.
+Since $0\leq \op\leq 1$ and $\op$ is bounded in $\L^1$ uniformly in $\hbar$ by Inequality~\eqref{eq:CLR_ineq}, up to a subsequence, the Husimi transform of $\op$ converges weakly (for example in $L^p(\Rdd)$ for $p\in(1,\infty)$) to some function $f$ verifying $0\leq f\leq 1$.
 The Wigner transform of $\op$ then converges weakly to the same limit (see \cite{lions_sur_1993}).
 On the other hand, the classical asymptotic formula for the eigenvalue counting function of the Schr\"odinger operator \cite{martin_bound_1972, tamura_asymptotic_1974, simon_analysis_1976, cwikel_weak_1977} yields

 while from the Weyl law for the energy of the Schrödinger operator (see e.g. \cite{lieb_inequalities_1976, hundertmark_new_2000}), it holds

 where $G = \set{g:\Rdd\to \R | 0\leq g\leq 1 \text{ and } \intdd g = M_0}$.
 Hence, by the bathtub principle, we deduce that $f = \indic_{\n{\xi}^2 \leq U(x)}$.